 |Juvenile (9 months)||16 – 35 grams||6 – 9 inches|

 |Juvenile transitioning to adult (12 months)||35 – 50 grams||9 – 16 inches|

 |Adult (18-24+ months)||35 – 55+ grams||9 – 16+ inches|

 When Do Crested Geckos Reach Their Full Size?

-Crested Geckos usually reach their full size between 12-24 months, although sometimes this can take up to 3 years.
+It takes between 12-24 months to become a fully grown crested gecko, although sometimes this can take up to 3 years.
 Crested Geckos are considered to be sexually mature adults at 35 grams, which usually happens around 12-18 months.

 Diet, temperature, and humidity all have a direct impact on how quickly your Crested Gecko takes to reach its full size.
 They are all unique individuals, though, meaning they will develop at different rates and reach different full adult size.